 In the course of financial planning, we make many decisions regarding our own financial futures.
 But of course, another huge consideration is the future of your family, in the event that something should happen to you.
 That’s why life insurance was created, to address the financial needs of your loved ones in your absence.
 Of course, none of us have the ability to accurately predict the future.
 All we can do is analyze the likelihood of different scenarios, and make decisions based upon needs and expectations.
 As you’re considering different life insurance policies to protect your family, familiarize yourself with

-Blog. accelerated death, accelerated death benefit, additional, conversion option, course, death benefit, end, family, financial, financial planning, insurance, insurance policy, life, life insurance, life insurance policy, option, planning, policy, premiums, and term.
+Blog. accelerated, accelerated death, accelerated death benefit, additional, conversion option, course, death benefit, decisions, family, financial, financial planning, future, insurance, insurance policy, life, life insurance, life insurance policy, planning, policy, and riders.

 When you retire, you will find that many aspects of your life change dramatically.
 On the other hand, there are some things that remain constant.
 Taxes are one of those things.
 While your exact tax situation might change somewhat, it is true that income taxes don’t just disappear once you retire.
 They remain a part of your life, and even your Social Security benefits can be taxed!
 Taxes on Social Security benefits can come as a shock to many retirees.
 Luckily, there are some ways to minimize these taxes, even if you can’t completely avoid them.
 Mind the thresholds.
 Your

 Blog. account distributions, benefits, earn, income, married couples, retirement, retirement account, retirement account distributions, security, security benefits, social, social security, social security benefits, taxable income, taxed, taxes, taxes on social, taxes on social security, taxes on social security benefits, and thresholds.